shinneider/events-challenge/README.md

 INFOGLOBO CHALLENGE
 ===================

-This is a project to crawler RSS Feed and transpile to json format.
+This is a project to crawler Events Sympla Feed and save this.

 # Architecture schema